 Plums

-Limited quantities of three varieties of plums will be available pre-picked in the farm stand beginning Thursday at 3 pm:
+Limited quantities of five varieties of plums will be available pre-picked in the farm stand beginning Thursday at 3 pm:

 Apples